SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/insert-images-in-message.md

 ![Insert image with drag and drop from the online image library -screenshot][img3]

-Once you have added an image, you can add properties, such as a certain action, when the image is clicked on in the mailing
+After adding an image, you can add properties, such as a certain action, when the image is clicked on in the mailing

-![Once you have added an image, you can add properties, such as a certain action, when the image is clicked on in the mailing -screenshot][img4]
+![After adding an image, you can add properties, such as a certain action, when the image is clicked on in the mailing -screenshot][img4]

 ## How to set an image as background